 Who else wants monthly income?

-Thankfully, there’s a small universe of stocks that pay dividends monthly.
-It’s a real win-win for everybody involved.
-Companies gain a loyal shareholder base and investors are better able to match their income with expenses.
+This can make budgeting a real headache.
+Thankfully, there’s a small universe of stocks that pay dividends monthly, and it’s a real win-win for everybody.
+Companies gain a loyal shareholder base, while investors are better able to match their income with expenses.